liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration.md

 ms.custom:
  - Adm_O365
  - seo-marvel-apr2020
-description: In this article, you'll learn about the SharePoint and OneDrive integration with Microsoft Entra B2B.
+description: In this article, you learn about the SharePoint and OneDrive integration with Microsoft Entra B2B.
 ---

 # SharePoint and OneDrive integration with Microsoft Entra B2B